Journey mapping in tourism

 Journey mapping in the context of tourism

 From time to time everybody craves a little change of scenery or a weekend getaway to add variety and excitement to their lives.
-There are so many different tourism businesses that we cannot focus on every aspect of it - so in this article we will focus on destination management rather than all the other businesses who provide tourism services and who can benefit from journey mapping.
+There are so many different tourism businesses that we cannot focus on every aspect of it - so in this article we will focus on destination management rather than all the other businesses who provide tourism services and who can benefit from customer journey mapping.

 Organizations within the tourism industry that can benefit from journey mapping include hotels, restaurants, airlines, airport, adventure activity providers and many more.
 Over a holiday or vacation a customer journey will often include one or more of these different service providers.
 When considering the bigger context and how these services might interconnect and overlap, providers are given the opportunity to collaborate and develop travel experiences for customers that have as much satisfaction, and as little disruption as possible.